Skip to main content

 Google Cloud (Cloud Run) Hosts the AI-readability scanner that renders submitted URLs United States (us-central1)

-DB-IP Offline GeoIP database (IP Lite) for approximate region; no data is sent to DB-IP N/A (local lookup)
+DB-IP Offline GeoIP database (IP-to-Country Lite) for regional pricing and approximate region; no data is sent to DB-IP N/A (local lookup)

 We self-host our analytics (Umami) on our own infrastructure, so analytics is not handled by a third-party processor.